For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 This leads to my next point about front lighting.
 Full sun, just like a speedlight or studio strobe, can benefit from a little light manipulation.

-Manipulating front light
+Manipulating front light for portraits

 - Block the light